Dimitris Gourtsas

-Dimitris Gourtsas (Δημήτρης Γκούρτσας; born 27 October 1990) is a Greek footballer who plays as a forward for Panserraikos.
+Dimitris Gourtsas (Δημήτρης Γκούρτσας; born 27 October 1990) is a Greek footballer and manager.
+He currently plays for Serres FCA club Nigrita 2018.

 Career

 Gourtsas made his first football steps just in the age of 12 in his local town team Visaltiakos Nigrita.

 At the age of 17 he signed for Panserraikos his first professional contract.
 In the season 2008/09 he had appearances both in the U-21 team of the club and also in the first squad under coach Giannis Papakostas.
 On 21 August 2013 he signed a three years contract with AEL where he had his most successful and productive season so far, having scored 17 goals in 26 games in the Greek Football League 2 championship.

 On 2 January 2017, he returned to Panserraikos, following his release from Aiginiakos.
 He finished the 2016–17 season making 30 appearances, scoring 9 goals and giving 4 assists.
 He started the 2017–18 season as the undisputed leader of the club.